 Tax Abroad

-Please note that we only deal with the Danish tax regulations.
-You should seek advice from an advisor from the country where the property is located.
+Please note that we only work with the Danish tax regulations.
+You should seek advice from an advisor from the country, where the property is located.

 We can help you

-If you have a foreign property and are not sure how to handle it for tax purposes, we are ready to help you.
+If you have a foreign property and are unsure about how to handle it for tax purposes, we are ready to help you.

 At Skatteinform, we have extensive expertise and experience in tax advice, tax litigation, auditing and accounting for both individuals and companies.
-Read more about our tax advice here.
+You can read more about our tax advice here.

-Please be more than welcome to contact one of our professional tax advisors for further questions.
+Please feel free to contact one of our professionaltax advisors for further questions.

 Contact SkatteInform

 We provide qualified answers to your tax questions.
-If you are interested in assistance with the calculation of taxable income, we are happy to provide you with a fee upon further agreement.
+If you are interested in assistance with the calculation of taxable income, we will be happy to provide this for a fee upon further agreement.

 SkatteInform Statsauthorized